top of page

 Iri

-But I also understand the big question on many people’s minds right now:“Is it safe to travel to Russia in 2025?”
+So let's get to the question everyone's actually asking: "Is it safe to travel to Russia in 2025?"

 The Big Picture: Safety & Sanity Checks